-95) Henri Fayol's four management functions framework continues to be popular due to its clarity and simplicity.A) TrueB) FalseAACSB: Analytical thinkingLearning Outcome: 1.3 Describe what managers do
+95. Henri Fayol's four management functions framework continues to be popular due to its clarity and simplicity.

-96) In Mintzberg's view, the roles of figurehead, leader and liaison are all interpersonal roles.A) TrueB) FalseAACSB: Analytical thinkingLearning Outcome: 1.3 Describe what managers do
+96. In Mintzberg's view, the roles of figurehead, leader and liaison are all interpersonal roles.

-97) Disturbance handler is one of Mintzberg's interpersonal roles.A) TrueB) FalseAACSB: Analytical thinkingLearning Outcome: 1.3 Describe what managers do
+97. Disturbance handler is one of Mintzberg's interpersonal roles.

-98) A typical first-level manager spends more of his or her time leading than planning.
+98. A typical first-level manager spends more of his or her time leading than planning.